top of page

 Certification rule:

-Multiple IT initiatives operate using one IT architecture.
+Multiple IT initiatives operate using one anatomy model.

 Enterprise — Portfolio Convergence